nicholasfagan/ppl-a5/README.md

 The program generates a tree structure representing the semantics of the input.
 On an invalid input, it displays an error to stderr.

-The tree structure is then recursivley printed, optionally with colors.
+The tree structure is then printed, optionally with colors.